Skip to main content

 I will continue to refuse riding a scooter, until it is absolutely needed

-YouBike - the most successful thing taiwan has ever created, it's better than the bicycle sharing services in japan
+YouBike - the most successful thing taiwan has ever created, it's better and more polished than the bike share services in japan

 have you ever thought about learning to ride a bicycle?